Arsu-Lab/Arsu-Lab.github.io/Blog/BlogFiles/Nov2025_ICCV.md

 ## iv.
 The Clankers are Coming

 Many of the workshops, company booths, and papers focused on Egocentric computer vision and AI for robotics.
-If there is a new frontier forming robotics might be it.
-However, instead of an [embodied android](https://en.wikipedia.org/wiki/After_Yang) with a local AI and a memory bank recording shared experiences we will probably get a subscription model with constant API calls to a foundational model / remote operator.
+If there is a new frontier forming, robotics might be it!
+However, instead of an [embodied android](https://en.wikipedia.org/wiki/After_Yang) with a local AI / memory bank learning from unique experiences we seem to be headed towards a subscription model with constant API calls to a foundational model / remote operator.

 <img src="./Blog/BlogOther/ICCV_clankers.webp" style="width:60%;"></img>